 Rather than a lasting solution, for some, surgery may be the beginning of a new set of circumstances, some of which are far worse than living with scoliosis.
 This isn’t always the case at first, but we’ve spoken with many patients who regret their decision to have surgery, months, a year or many years later.
 Parents should understand that for many patients, surgery is a choice and not the requirement it is often presented as.
 We are not in favor of scoliosis surgery except in the most extreme cases.
 Please refer to our Research section for papers on the topic.

-The very few patients we’ve had who eventually opted for surgery after treating in our office (mostly cases involving neuromuscular scoliosis, congenital scoliosis, and connective tissue disorders) have reported that their surgeons were pleased with recovery times and had outcomes that exceeded expectations.
-That said, we’ve had many adolescent scoliosis patients who were previously recommended for surgery who have been able to avoid surgery¹ by using our Schroth program and/or the Chêneau-Gensingen brace.
+The very few patients we’ve had who eventually opted for surgery after treatment in our office (mostly cases involving neuromuscular scoliosis, congenital scoliosis, and connective tissue disorders) have reported that their surgeons were pleased with recovery times and had outcomes that exceeded expectations.
+That said, we’ve had many adolescent scoliosis patients who were previously recommended for surgery who have been able to avoid surgery.

 Post-surgical Scoliosis Treatment